• Skip to main content

 I’m back with another frosting recipe!
 This time I’m making my traditional Small Batch Buttercream Frosting.

-It’s to pair with my Small 6 Inch Funfetti Cake, perfect for birthdays and celebrations.
+It’s to pair with both my Small Funfetti Cake and Small Vanilla Cake recipe, perfect for birthdays and celebrations.

 What makes my buttercream frosting special?
 You make only what you need.